 Airbnb Lacks Key Services

-An Airbnb outside of Nelson, British Columbia gave us sheets full of long black hairs and we only discovered as we went to bed the first night.
-Of course, it was too late to replace the sheets so we slept with only a blanket in our car.
+An Airbnb outside of Nelson, British Columbia, gave us sheets full of long black hair, and we only discovered it as we went to bed the first night.
+Of course, it was too late to replace the sheets or contact the host, so we slept with only a throw blanket that we had stashed in our car.

-It doesn’t stop there either.
-A lot of rentals are stocked with cheap and/or old furniture that is far from comfortable.
-It’s great that you may have a couch, but that old futon really isn’t too comfortable to actually enjoy.
-A bed that’s so old it sags in the middle is reserved for the worst dive motels, but we wouldn’t be surprised to find it on “nice” looking Airbnb.
+It doesn’t stop there, either.
+Many rentals are stocked with cheap and/or old furniture that is far from comfortable.
+It’s great that you may have a couch, but that old futon isn’t too comfortable to enjoy.
+A bed that’s so old it sags in the middle is reserved for the worst dive motels, but we wouldn’t be surprised to find it on “nice” looking Airbnb for $150+ a night.